omise/omise-opencart/src/system/library/omise/omise-php/README.md

 ## Usage

+### 1. Flow

+The following flow is recommended in order to comply with the PCI Security Standards.
+You should never transmit card data through your servers unless you have a valid PCI certificate.

+### Flow using Omise.js
+1. User enters the credit card information on a form on your site, completely white-label (user never sees Omise).
+2. The card is sent directly from the browser to Omise server via HTTPS using our Javascript (Omise.js).
+3. Omise returns a Token that identifies the card and if the card passed the authorization `card.security_code_check`
+4. Your page will send this token to your server to finally make the charge capture.

+### Notes:
+In step 3, if `card.security_code_check` is `false`, the card failed the authorization process, probably because of a wrong CVV, wrong expire date or wrong card number.
+In this case you should display an error message and ask user to enter card again.

+In step 4, Omise will make the final capture of the amount.
+If this fails, but token was authorized, it can be due to card having no funds required for the charge.

+### The Code

 Add the following to your PHP script and **replace the keys by the one given in Omise dashboard**:

 ```php